josephhughes/viral-bioinformatics-training/Bash_Scripting/Intro_To_Bash_Scripting.md

 ### Task 3.3.2
  1. Loop the first 500 lines of the `Datasets/owid-covid-data.csv`
- 2. Retrieve the value for number of cases
+ 2. Retrieve the value for new_cases
- 3. Add it to a variable called total_number_of_cases (remembr the values is a decimal so `bc` is needed)
+ 3. Add it to a variable called total_number_of_cases
  4. Print the total

 ### Task 3.3.3